 DAP Spray Uses and Effectiveness

-Adaptil spray has a much shorter duration than the collar; 2-3 hours versus 30 days.
+Adaptil spray has a much shorter duration than the collar; 2 to 3 hours versus 30 days.
 Use the spray for short-acting applications - a few sprays on the dog bed, a crate, a Thundershirt, or even a bandana if you do not have a collar handy.
 Do not spray this product directly on the dog.
 Use it alone or in addition to an Adaptil collar or Adaptil diffuser.

 It is important to note that the spray has an alcohol base, so spritz a few sprays and then let it dissipate for a few minutes before putting the item on or near the dogs.